-Your friends around you are lining up to buy that new $769-minimum iPhone 7 that comes without a headphone jack.
-You figure you need to upgrade, too, plus buy the $150 Bluetooth headphones that go with it.
+Your friends are lining up to buy that new $1,000 iPhone X. You figure you need to upgrade, too.
 The monthly payments won’t be too much.

-Or your daughter will want the hot $60 Paw Patrol Zoomer Marshall pup for Christmas.
+Or your daughter will want that hot $60 toy for Christmas.
 But she outgrew her $139 winter coat from last year.
 You figure Santa can put a smile on her face Christmas morning while keeping her warm all winter if you just stretch a little and charge both items.
 The monthly payments won’t be too much.

-Except that life’s expenses won’t stop after the holidays.
-You’ll still pay your rent or mortgage plus heat, groceries, insurance premiums, gasoline, cable and other bills.
+However, life’s expenses won’t stop after the holidays.
+You’ll still have to pay your rent or mortgage plus utilities, groceries, insurance premiums, gasoline, cable and other bills.
 And what about the next new thing?
 Or the unexpected dental bill or, God forbid, a hospital stay?

-You’re about to fall into the debt spiral.
+You’re about to fall into the debt trap.

-But to help you sidestep a debt spiral in the first place, we’ve got these seven tips for you.
+To help you sidestep it before it starts spiraling out of control, we’ve got these seven tips for you.

 1. Know where you stand

-First, a math test.
-Compute your household’s debt-to-income ratio, which figures what share of your income goes each month to pay debts.
+First, a math test: Compute your household’s debt-to-income ratio.
+That is, divide your total monthly debt payments by your gross monthly income.
+This will tell you what share of your income goes to debt payments each month.
 You want a low score.